ilovelogic/Pauli-Path-Method/Lemma_8/README.md

 This program plays a key role in classically simulating noisy random circuit sampling in polynomial time.
 It accomplishes this by using an approach known as the Pauli path method.

 A Pauli path $s = (s_0, \ldots, s_d) \in \mathcal{P}_n^{d+1}$ is a sequence of Pauli operators representing the evolution of quantum states during a circuit's operation.
-Pauli paths are used to calculuate the Pauli path integral, which is a means of calculating the output probabaility distribution of the circuit.
+Pauli paths are used to calculuate the Pauli path integral, which is a means of calculating the output probability distribution of the circuit.
 The Pauli path integral is defined as follows, according to the work of [Aharonav et al.](https://arxiv.org/pdf/2211.03999)

    >### Definition 1 (Pauli Path Integral)
    > Let $C = U_d U_{d-1} \cdots U_1$ be a quantum circuit acting on $n$ qubits, where $U_i$ is a layer of 2-qubit gates and $d$ is the circuit depth.
 The Pauli path integral is written as: